Updated: January 25, 2023

 Let New Direction Family Law Assist You

 If you are seeking alimony during a divorce, the team at New Direction Family Law is available today to answer your questions.
-With decades of combined legal experience, our attorneys are knowledgeable, effective, and compassionate professionals.
+With over 50 years of combined legal experience, our attorneys are knowledgeable, effective, and compassionate professionals.
 We will help you understand your legal rights and work hard toward your best outcome.
-We proudly serve clients in Wake, Johnston, Durham, and surrounding counties.
+We proudly serve clients in Wake county, Durham county, Johnston county, and other select counties in North Carolina.
 Contact New Direction Family Law at (919) 646-6561 to schedule a consultation, or visit us at our website.